Complexities of 3-manifolds from triangulations, Heegaard splittings, and surgery presentations: Linear complexity triangulations from Heegaard splittings

 Lickorish's work \cite{Lickorish:1962-1,Lickorish:1964-1} presents a construction of a surgery presentation from a Heegaard splitting.
 From his proof, we obtain the following:

 \begin{theorem} For any closed 3-manifold $M$, $\csurg(M) \le 2\cdot\cHL(M)^2 + 3\cdot\cHL(M)$. \end{theorem}

 \begin{proof} Suppose $M$ has a Heegaard splitting represented by a mapping class of Lickorish word length~$\ell$.
-By the arguments in Lickorish~\cite{Lickorish:1962-1,Lickorish:1964-1} (see also Rolfsen's book \cite[Chapter~9, Section I]{Rolfsen:1976-1}), $M$ is obtained by surgery on a link $L$ with $\ell$ $(\pm1)$-framed components, which admits a planar diagram in which no component has a self-intersection and any two distinct components can intersect at most twice.
+By the arguments in Lickorish~\cite{Lickorish:1962-1,Lickorish:1964-1} (see also Rolfsen's book \cite[Chapter~9, Section I]{Rolfsen:1976-1}), $M$ is obtained by surgery on a link $L$ with $\ell$ $(\pm1)$-framed components, which admits a planar diagram in which no component has a self-crossing and any two distinct components have at most two crossings between them.
 See Figure~\ref{figure:surgery-link-example} for an example.
 It follows that $n(L)=0$, $f(L)=\ell$, and $c(L)\le 2\cdot \binom{\ell}{2} = \ell(\ell+1)$.
-By definition, we have $\csurg(M) \le 2c(L)+f(L)+n(L) = 2\ell^2+3\ell$. \end{proof}
+By definition, we have $\csurg(M) \le 2c(L)+f(L)+n(L) \le 2\ell^2+3\ell$. \end{proof}

 \begin{remark} Conversely, a surgery presentation can be converted to a Heegaard splitting.
 For instance, Lu's method in \cite{Lu:1992-1} tells us how to obtain a Heegaard splitting from a surgery link, as a product of explicit Dehn twists on an explicit surface.
 By rewriting those Dehn twists in terms of the Lickorish twists, for instance by following the arguments of existing proofs that Lickorish twists generate the mapping class group (e.g, see \cite{Lickorish:1962-1,Lickorish:1964-1} or \cite{Farb-Margalit:2012-1}), one would obtain a word in the Lickorish twists which represents the mapping class, and in turn an upper bound for the Heegaard-Lickorish complexity of the 3-manifold.
 We do not address details here. \end{remark}